Ten Cheapest Places to Live in Tennessee

 Scott County has the second-cheapest median home price on this list, at just under $117,000.
 Property taxes are also relatively affordable, with the median barely above $615, according to the U.S. Census Bureau.

-History buffs may fall in love with Scott.
+History buffs might fall in love with Scott.
 The county is famous for having left Tennessee in protest of the state’s decision to join the Confederacy during the Civil War.
-Although the secession was only symbolic, some residents may still feel a sense of pride for having come from the “Free and Independent State of Scott.”
+Although the secession was only symbolic, some residents might still feel a sense of pride for having come from the “Free and Independent State of Scott.”

-Another surprising thing about Scott is the fact that it has a residential airpark.
+Another surprising thing about Scott is that it has a residential airpark.

-So if you want to live in a bit of history, ride a horse, and even fly a plane, Scott could be your ticket for more affordable Tennessee living.
+If you want to live in a bit of history, ride a horse, even fly a plane, Scott could be your ticket for more affordable Tennessee living.

 Pickett County